The InnKeeper's Personality Profiles

 Connect: This is where Joreth starts when interacting with the world.
 The Primary or Dominant behavior.
 Joreth uses the process of identifying seemingly disconnected patterns to result in instant insight into a problem or situation.
 Joreth visualizes her goal or end result, focuses on strategy, synthesizes data almost unconsciously and predicts results with surprising accuracy.
 Joreth looks to and visualizes the future for answers.

 Execute: If the primary behavior is not enough then this is where Joreth goes for answers.
 Joreth plans, organizes, schedules, measures and structures the decision-making process by directing and interacting with other people.
 She focuses on measurable goals.
 Joreth thinks out loud, notices quickly when something is out of sequence or order, sets objectives and criteria for success, and creates step-by-step procedures.
-Joreth looks to influence and organize the world around them, even when not solicited to do so.
+Joreth looks to influence and organize the world around her, even when not solicited to do so.

 What Makes Joreth and INTJ Distinctive?

 Joreth is one of the types that often feels most separated from the rest of humanity and the people around them.
 She likely tends to have a very complicated and rich view of the world, even very creative, that most people don't see.
-For almost any system she can envision a very multi-layered approach that often predicts accurately and provides insights that other miss.
-Joreth is likely energized long term plans, asking her to create a 10 year plan is a great use of her talents and a task that she will enjoy.
+For almost any system she can envision a very multi-layered approach that often predicts accurately and provides insights that others miss.
+Joreth is likely energized by long term plans, asking her to create a 10 year plan is a great use of her talents and a task that she will enjoy.
 Most people see a very calm and collected planner and don't get the chance to see the rich inner life.
-Many Joreth is likely to have a private creative hobby.
+Joreth is likely to have a private creative hobby.
 Joreth is probably able to write prolifically as needed with little to no stress.

 INTJ's are very likely to just tell someone the result of their thinking instead of explaining how they got to the answer.
 Very often they are great with written communication but have greater stress in verbal communication, especially when there is not enough time to consider their words.
 INTJ's are one of two types that are most likely to say "no" and THEN think about it.

 For Joreth, after she has considered the possibilities, she will often come to the conversation with a number of solutions ready.
-Without the time to internalize them she will not be able to bring their best thinking.
+Without the time to internalize them she will not be able to bring her best thinking.
 Once the conversation is started Joreth may sometimes be very terse and should take extra effort to explain herself.

 Joreth is typically at her best when setting goals.
 Joreth is likely very good at taking in information from several perspectives, understanding how the situation could play out in the future and integrating that into a higher level strategy.
 Joreth may sometimes not take the time to explain all the thinking that went into her goals.
 Joreth may sometimes appear more rigid and resistant than she sees herself.